laowantong/paroxython/README.md

 ## Introduction

-Paroxython is a set of command line tools which **tag** a collection of Python programming exercises and **filter** them by algorithmic features.
+Paroxython is a set of command line tools which **tag** and **filter** by algorithmic features a collection of Python programming exercises.

 ### Audience